 You could retrace your steps, taking in the top of An Caisteal again, or walk further along the ridge to descend further eastwards.

-You can find information about the trail up these two Munros here.
+Find out more information about the trail up these two Munros.

 Loch Lomond & The Trossachs National Park Authority cannot be held responsible for any accidents, injuries or damage sustained whilst hiking in the Park.
 All persons taking part in such activities do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.